axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 2. Store the mnemonic which has been created in *./tofnd/export*.
 Remember to delete the *./tofnd/export* file after you have safely stored the mnemonic.

-    **Attention:** Be sure you save your mnemonic at an offline safe place.
+    **Attention:** Be sure you save your mnemonic at a safe offline place.
 If it's lost, you will not be able to recover your shares.